lucyjeehyeon/portfolio/README.md

 **Type:** Academic Project
 **Period:** 2023.03 – 2023.06
-**Role:** Survey Design, User Behavior Analysis, Tableau Dashboard, Marketing Strategy
+**Role:** Team Member, Survey Analysis, Marketing Strategy Development
 **Status:** Repository to be updated

 ### 📌 Overview

-This project analyzed user behavior and viewing patterns for the Watcha OTT service.
+This project analyzed how the OTT platform Watcha could secure and retain users in a competitive streaming market.

-The goal was to understand how users interact with the service and suggest marketing strategies based on user segmentation.
+The project focused on Watcha's service characteristics, user perception, additional services, marketing direction, and benchmarking strategies.
+Based on survey data and external data, the project suggested ways to strengthen Watcha's competitiveness.

+### 🧩 Data Sources

+- User survey data
+- Public OTT-related statistics
+- Watcha service information
+- Competitor and benchmarking references

 ### 🔍 Analysis Focus

-- OTT viewing patterns
+- Watcha's current position in the OTT market
-- User survey analysis
+- User awareness and perception of Watcha
+- Reasons for using or not using Watcha
+- Watcha's additional services
-- Content preference analysis
+- Content preference and genre-related issues
-- User segmentation
-- Marketing strategy development
+- Marketing direction

-### 🙋‍♀️ My Contribution
-- Designed and conducted a student-level user survey
-- Analyzed user responses to identify viewing behavior patterns
-- Built Tableau dashboards to visualize key findings
-- Suggested segmentation-based marketing strategies
+- Benchmarking from other OTT platforms

+### 📌 Key Findings

+The project identified several improvement points, including:

+- Limited number of original series
+- Lack of widely preferred content
+- Narrow range of available content genres
+- Need to better promote Watcha's unique additional services
+- Opportunity to use account sharing and service differentiation as marketing points

+### 💡 Suggested Direction

+The project suggested that Watcha should strengthen its competitiveness by combining its own distinctive services with selected benchmarking elements from other OTT platforms.

+The proposed direction focused on improving user retention, promoting Watcha-specific features, and developing marketing strategies that make users continue using the service rather than simply recognizing the brand.

 ### 💡 Key Takeaway

-This project helped me practice connecting user behavior data with marketing decisions and communicating insights through dashboards.
+This project helped me practice connecting survey results, user perception, service features, and marketing strategies.

+I learned that product analysis should consider not only what users know about a service, but also why they continue using it, what makes them leave, and which service features can be communicated more effectively.

 ---